Code-Institute-Submissions/ms1gf/README.md

 Answer: This website is for people interested in family frindly entertainment related to children.

 2- What it is that users want to achieve in this website?
-Answer: the user want to be inpired by incent children wisdom, laugh at funny and sumetimes unexpected things they say.
+Answer: The user want to be inpired by incent children wisdom, laugh at funny and sumetimes unexpected things they say.
 Also, children can say quite adorable things and if the user is looking for some cozy and warm fillings, they will be able to find it in the website.

 3- How your project is the best way to help them achieve these things?
-Answer: there are other webistes that provide the tipe of entertainment that childrendaze intend to offer.
+Answer: There are other webistes that provide the tipe of entertainment that childrendaze intend to offer.
 However other webistes focus are not based on only children experiences as this site is.

 __User Stories:__